Pranav2501/PDP-Homework1/README.md

 ## Testing

 To test out the code after successfully installing the modules, simply run the program which bring up the user-menu to perform different actions such as insert, delete, search, show.
 To quit the program simple type `exit` in the terminal.
+The program has been tested thoroughly for all its different functionalities, and also has one existing record at index "0" which is a dummy placeholder for ChatGPT prompt and response.
+The record is prompt: "Hello", Response : "HI".

 ## Contributing